Accelerate Breakthrough Research with Intuitive Sample Preparation

 - Structural biology laboratories focusing on protein characterization [7]

-Specialized 96-well PCR plates feature thin-walled construction optimized for efficient heat transfer during thermal cycling, with 0.2 mL well volumes designed specifically for nucleic acid amplification reactions.
-These plates maintain DNase and RNase-free certification to prevent contamination.
+Specialized 96-well PCR plates feature thin-walled construction optimized for efficient heat transfer during thermal cycling [8].
+Another important feature of these plates is to maintain DNase and RNase-free certification for contamination prevention [8].

 Primary Applications: